nenadmarkus/wlrn/README.md

 # Learning Local Descriptors from Weakly-Labeled Data

-This repo contains the official implementation of the method from the following paper:
+This repo contains the official implementation of the method from the following paper ([arXiv](https://arxiv.org/abs/1603.09095)):

 ```
 @misc